 2) Strategy planning

-Management plays an important role in strategic planning and deciding the goal for the organization, and they also plan how these goals can be achieved within available resources.
+Management plays an important role in strategic and operational planning, and deciding the goal for the organization, and they also plan how these goals can be achieved within available resources.

 3) Managing Finances